The Importance of Nature and Learning Through Play

 This highlights the importance of play in nature…

-Connie Matthiessen, writer, editor, and mother of three, details in her article, Children and nature: who let the kids out?
+Connie Matthiessen, writer, editor, and mother of three, emphasizes that:

 “Scientists at the University of Illinois’ Landscape and Human Health Laboratory, for example, found that time out of doors reduces symptoms in children with ADHD.”